 The Hunter Education offers advanced and specialized classes, when possible and appropriate given the needs of the state’s COVID-19 response.
 Several are also available online.

 In addition to complying with other hunter education requirements, Delaware hunters must successfully complete a mandatory turkey hunting course before they can apply for a public land turkey hunting permit or legally hunt turkeys in Delaware.
+Classes are generally held in February or March in all three counties.

 Hunters who successfully complete the course will have it added to their profile in the DNREC ePermitting system.
 They will need to reprint their Delaware hunting license so that it shows they have completed the mandatory turkey hunting course.